WisconsinRobotics/WRoverPlayground/README.md

 4. Set up SSH keys
 5. Clone the repository
 6. Open the repository with VSCode
-7. Reopen the folder in container
+7. In VSCode's command palette (F1), run `Dev Containers: Open Folder in Container`

 #### Troubleshooting: